 Over the last 20 years, the professional percussion world has witnessed a spectacular (r)evolution.
 The repertoire and the new, contemporary techniques have been fundamentally changed, and professionals are now expected to be multifunctional; from playing in a baroque orchestra to a contemporary ensemble, from a session musician to improvising, from performing as a soloist to being a dedicated teacher.
 In response to this, the percussion tracetory of the specialization Instrument / vocal studies has developed into a highly-motivated department.

-In response to this, the percussion department (a tracetory of the specialization Instrument / vocal studies) has developed into a highly-motivated department, in which versatility and specialization, tradition and renewal, interdisciplinary skills and top musicianship go hand in hand.
+In response to this, the percussion section (a tracetory of the specialization Instrument / vocal studies) has developed into a highly-motivated department, in which versatility and specialization, tradition and renewal, interdisciplinary skills and top musicianship go hand in hand.

 Owing to the large range of percussion instruments, the programme focusses on coaching each bachelor’s student towards being an all-round percussionist with an excellent mastery of all the principal percussion instruments: timpani, snare drum, xylophone, marimba, vibraphone, drums, and multi-percussion set-up.
 In doing so, attention is paid to solid, traditional technical training and the mastering of new techniques.
 The student is coached in both representative classical and contemporary repertoire, and is encouraged to tackle interdisciplinary projects with, for example, students from the dance and drama programmes.